Dog Products We Love

-If your dog has exhibits any resource guarding I’d recommend this book.
+If your dog has exhibits any resource guarding I’d recommend this book called Mine!
+A Practical Gide to Resource Guarding in Dogs.
 It’s a simple and easy read with actual step by step examples to practice.
 I wrote more about the book in more detail in my post Resource Guarding – Understanding the Behavior.

 After searching for the answers all over the place I found the strategies in Donaldson’s book to be the most effective.
 If you have a dog with resource guarding issues you should own this book, it’s been the most helpful resource I’ve read about the subject.
 I would recommend this book to any dog owner that’s dealing with resource guarding.

 This is one of the first books I picked up when I got Laika.
 I didn’t have much experience with dog training in general (besides the basic “come” and “sit” commands) so this was a real eye opener.
 The book explains clicker training in great detail, gives a step by step guide on how to practice it, and explains why it works so well.

 I’d recommend this to anyone whose been looking into clicker training.

 Don’t Leave Me!
 Step by Step Help For Your Dog’s Separation Anxiety

 If your dog suffers from anxiety this book can be a lifesaver.
 It has practical advice for how to help your dog deal with separation anxiety, and it’s written by someone whose been through it herself.
 This book will not only help you understand separation anxiety, but it will give you a clear idea on methods you can use to start helping your own dog manage it.